clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 The difference of the trends detected between `HygieneScores` and `CrimeScores` strongly lead to think that there is no correlation between the two.
 Using the **.corr()** function, we obtained the result : **PCC = -0.3059226707490215**

-### Conclusion :
-**The CrimeScore and the HygieneScore are not correlated following the Pearson method.**

-**In our opinion, this result is a very good point :
+**The CrimeScore and the HygieneScore are not correlated following the Pearson method.
+In our opinion, this result is a very good point :

 **- Even if in some Community Areas the CrimeScore and therefore the level of criminality is very high, it doesn't impact the food establishments of the place

 **- The Chicago department of Public Health's Food Protection Program works the same way no matter the Community Area : it is generallly not the fault of the people who want to run food establishments if the criminiality level is high, so they should not be penalized by it.
 ---

-# 6. Summary